AIHW releases 2022 report card on the health of Australians

 Despite the number of Australians experiencing chronic health conditions, there have been marked improvements in many areas of health, including cancer survival, infant mortality, and deaths from coronary heart disease.

-In 2020–21, almost half (47%, or 11.6 million) of Australians were estimated to have one or more common chronic health conditions (including diabetes, cancer, mental and behavioral conditions, and chronic kidney disease).
+In 2020–21, almost half (47%, or 11.6 million) of Australians were estimated to have one or more common chronic health conditions (including diabetes, cancer, mental and behavioural conditions, and chronic kidney disease).

 Headline statistics from the 2021 Census released last week included, for the first time, data on long-term health conditions, such as mental health, arthritis and diabetes.
 Further analysis of these data will enable new estimates of long-term health conditions at lower-level geographies and for smaller sub-populations, and will be used to inform health policy and health service planning at the local level.
 However, as noted by the Australia Bureau of Statistics (ABS), the Census is just one source of long-term health conditions data, and the ABS conducts other large sample health surveys to determine the national prevalence rate of key health conditions.
 These other ABS surveys, such as the National Health Survey, are the definitive and correct source for national prevalence rates for many conditions and inform the statistics presented for many of the long-term health conditions and risk factors in Australia’s health 2022.